This guide is designed to help the reader find affordable vintage flannel shirts for everyday wear.

 In my experience, vintage flannels are more likely to fit too short than too long.
 If you are over six feet, consider looking for tall sizes.

 If you want to find a vintage flannel shirt, you’ll have one within a month of occasional thrifting or for about $30 online.
 Here at Comma Vintage, we ship out vintage flannel shirts (and loads of other vintage goodies) every week.
+And we’ve written similar guides for Harrington Jackets, Levi’s Truckers, and vintage T-shirts.

 If you’re a bit daunted by thrift stores and online retailers, or simply don’t have the time to do it yourself, we hope you’ll subscribe to Comma Vintage.
 Every three months you’ll receive a box of hand-selected vintage clothing, a letter describing the contents, and several additional items all for less than it would cost to buy a new shirt at the mall.
 Take $10 off your subscription with code “TAKEPAUSE.”